 REAR BRAKE PEDAL

-- 1. Lubricate the pivot bushing at the intervals recommended in the Periodic Maintenance Table beginning on page 81.
+- 1. Lubricate the pivot bushing at the intervals recommended in the Periodic Maintenance Table.
 Also lubricate any time binding is evident.
 Use all-purpose grease. - 2.
 Inspect brake pads as outlined in the Brake Pads section.

 BRAKE FLUID PRECAUTIONS